 Aileen was also bothered because she didn’t want her precious book to become a product.
 She had no intention of making it fit a particular formula – in fact, she was deliberately trying to subvert a formula.
 Who cared if people didn’t think what she’d written would sell?
 Publishers hadn’t thought Anne of Green Gables would sell either, and that book became a classic.
 Aileen wanted to make an impact on the literary world by being different.
 She wanted her book to make a stir, not big bucks.

 And finally, there was the issue of marketing.
 Not only did Aileen and her family have no clue how to sell a product, but Aileen had no interest in learning how.
 She was an artist, not a business person.
 Shouldn’t someone with sales know-how be the one to get her book “out there?”
 Why did she have to do everything?
 She’d written the book, for crying out loud!

 The ultimate decision to self-publish with Createspace came when Aileen realised that if she was going to have to do her own marketing no matter how the book was published, she might as well choose the method that would give her total creative control.
 “My dad found the website, and I checked it out.
 With a few exceptions, it proved easy to use, and before I knew it, I’d uploaded my manuscript, chosen a cover design, arranged for distribution channels – and my book was ready to go on sale!”

-Aileen is also working on a new story about vampires, as well as a Montgomery-influenced short story collection.
+Aileen is currently in the process of proofreading a new book she finished writing in the summer of 2020.
+She is also working on a new story about vampires, as well as a Montgomery-influenced short story collection.